 The opening synths of mega hit “Born In The USA” struck an electric bolt of energy through the venue which was only heightened with the following “Born To Run” and the hip swingable “Seven Nights To Rock”.
 This led to the eruptive finish with an innovative and tight cover of “Shout” by The Isley Brothers which was made to sound as if it were their own song.

 Before leaving, fans were left with a shiver inducing acoustic rendition of “Thunder Road” with the narrative verses hauntingly crooned out.
 It showed how Springsteen was able to pull off a softer more intimate number at the opposite end of the spectrum from the loud fantastic chaos he is often associated with.

 Despite its incredible length that very few other artists could pull off, Bruce Springsteen & The E Street Band put on an iconic show that was a musical roller coaster of emotions.
-A touching tribute to past members Danny Federici and Clarence Clemens was also a heartwarming touch as past clips and photographs filled the screen.
+A touching tribute to past members Danny Federici and Clarence Clemons was also a heartwarming touch as past clips and photographs filled the screen.
 The show was simply fully fledged immense entertainment to be enjoyed by revellers both young and old.
-Tonight, The Boss proved that he still has at least a few years in him left and he, as well as his stunning band, is worthy of their status as an icon in the music industry both past and present.
+Tonight, The Boss proved that he still has at least a few years left in him yet, and he – as well as his stunning band – is worthy of their status as an icon in the music industry both past and present.